samsenko/stock-direction-prediction/README.md

 ## Summary
 This repository contains code to train and run a model used to predict the direction a stock from a particular list of large tech companies will move over the next week and over the next quarter.
-The model first smoothes the data for each company by replacing the datapoints with moving averages over a user-defined amount of days (set by the variable MEAN_LENGTH).
+The model first smooths the data for each company by replacing the datapoints with moving averages over a user-defined amount of days (set by the variable MEAN_LENGTH).
 The problem is then converted into a supervised learning problem by using lag variables derived from the smoothed data.
 The lag variables will skip a user-defined number of days between each feature (set by the variable JUMP) and will go back a user-defined number of days (set by the variable FEATURES).
 The